ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

-      **Example**: you have a collection of JSON files in a your test data folder and you want to use them as input :math:`\to` *you sub-class the file-based input class, you specify how to access your test data and you permit to access one of those files just specifying a keyword in the constructor of the input class (e.g., ``MyFileJsonInput('scan')``).*
+      **Example**: you have a collection of JSON files in a your test data folder and you want to use them as input :math:`\to` *you sub-class the file-based input class and you allow access to your own input files through keywords which refer to the command you are calling (e.g., ``MyFileJsonInput('scan')``).*

 -  **Customize the init procedure (and the wrappers)**: the initialisation procedure explained in :doc:`./getting_started` file can be